marczaku/104-csharp-oop/4-abstraction/slides/README.md

 - Entities (GameObject) **HAVE** Components, that makes them very modular!

 ## 13. Class Casting

-Class Casting describes the process in Polymorphism of changing the Shape of a class to either its base or its parent:
+Class Casting describes the process in Polymorphism of changing the Shape of a class to either its base or its parent.

 ```cs
 public class Animal {